-Apetit Kala is the market leader in retail sales of consumer packaged fresh fish."
 Apetit Kala began 2010 in a reasonable position.
 The previous year ended with a strong final quarter, and the first quarter of 2010 began with cautious optimism.
-Profitability collapsed in the second guarter, however, due to a substantial rise in raw material prices and because of labour market disputes.
+Profitability collapsed in the second quarter, however, due to a substantial rise in raw material prices and because of labour market disputes.
 The adverse impact of high raw material prices was felt most acutely in the third quarter.

 The situation improved after the start of the new fish gutting season in September, when fish prices started falling, although prices were still considerably higher than a year earlier even at the end of 2010.
 Following the arrangement with Taimen, the fresh supply chain for rainbow trout was streamlined, which also improved profitability.
-The Christmas season, the most important time of the year for fish sales, was successful, and the fourth quarter was the strongest of the year for Apetit Kala.
+The Christmas season, the most important time of the year for fish sales, was successful, and the fourth guarter was the strongest of the year for Apetit Kala.
 For the associated company Taimen Oy, which specialises in fish farming, the entire year was a success.